dedis/popstellar/be1-go/docs/README.md

 ```
 .
 ├── channel             # contains the abstract definition of a channel
+│   ├── chirp
+│   ├── consensus
-│   ├── election       # channel implementation for an election channel.
-It is
+│   ├── election        # channel implementation for an election channel
-│   │                  # used as a sub-channel in a lao channel
+│   ├── generalChirping # channel implementation for a universal post channel
-│   ├── inbox          # helper to store messages used by channels
-│   └── lao            # channel implementation for a LAO channel
+│   ├── lao             # channel implementation for a LAO channel
-├── cli
-│   ├── organizer      # cli for the organizer
+│   ├── reaction        # channel implementation for a reaction channel
-│   └── witness        # cli for the witness
+│   └── registry        # helper for registry
+├── cli                 # command line interface
+├── crypto              # defines the cryptographic suite
 ├── db                  # persistance module
 │   ├── sqlite          # sqlite implementation of persistance
 ├── docs
 ├── hub                 # contains the abstract definition of a hub
-│   ├── organizer      # hub implementation for the organizer
+│   ├── standard_hub    # hub implementation
-│   └── witness        # hub implementation for a witness
+├── inbox               # helper to store messages used by channels
 ├── message             # message types and marshaling/unmarshaling logic
 ├── network             # module to set up Websocket connections
 │   └── socket          # module to send/receive data over the wire
 └── validation          # module to validate incoming/outgoing messages
 ```

 Depending on which component you're working on, the entry point would either be